 Specifically, herbal supplements containing extracts of passionflower, kava, or combinations of L-lysine and l-arginine have demonstrated effectiveness.

-Other supplements beyond this may hold promise, but more research is needed to confirm their benefits.
+Other supplements beyond these may hold promise, but more research is needed to confirm their benefits.

 In addition to supplements, other natural remedies can include: